tcaer/lightbox/README.md

 Lightbox will use Vulkan even for mac.
 But in the future it might expand to more options.

+## Projects

+This repository contains two projects: LBX and sandbox.
+LBX contains all of the source code for the lightbox engine itself.
+Sandbox is a test bed to test different functionality.
+This is NOT a unit test project.
+In the future there will be a separate unit testing project.

 ## Supported platforms

 I use MacOS and do not have access to a Windows or Linux machine (yet).
 I do plan